Movie Review: HarishChandrachi Factory on Netflix

 Nandu Madhav’s characterization of Dadasaheb is just too good.
 He incorporates the absurdity of the character, along with its innocence, humor, and determination, just in the right blend.
 Vibhawari Deshpande compliments Nandu Mahadev’s character, as she plays the role of Dadasaheb’s wife who is as virtuous and simple as himself.
 The two little actors that play the role of their sons are simply adorable and all the scenes that portray them are brilliantly displayed.

 The film is the directorial debut of Paresh Mokashi who won the Best Director award at Pune International Film Festival, where the film was shown.
-In September 2009, it was selected as India’s official entry to Academy Award in the Best Foreign Language Film Category, making it the second film, after Shwaas (2004), in Marathi cinema to receive this honour.
+In September 2009, it was selected as India’s official entry to Academy Award in the Best Foreign Language Film Category, making it the second film, after Shwaas (2004), in Marathi cinema to receive this honor.

-The film makes you understand the history of our Indian Cinema in the crudest yet the most engaging way possible.
+The film makes you understand the history of our Indian Cinema in the crudest yet most engaging way possible.
 You cannot miss watching this film for its cinematics, direction, performance, and most of all, writing.
 Go ahead and understand what it took to make the first-ever film of India.